Oliver Cowdery: Speculation of pre-1829 connection between Cowdery and Smith

 Joseph Smith, Sr. and Cowdery's father, William, may have been members of a Congregationalist sect known as the New Israelites, organized in Rutland County, Vermont.
-The Cowdery family lived in Rutland County in the early 19th century and later attended a Congregationalist church in Poultney, Vermont.
-Witnesses from Vermont connected William Cowdery to the sect before these witnesses could have known that his son, Oliver, was a dowser.
+The Cowdery family lived in Rutland County in the early 19th century and later attended a Congregationalist church in Poultney, Vermont (some historical discrepancies exist as witnesses from Vermont connected William Cowdery to the sect before these witnesses could have known that his son, Oliver, engaged in dowsing).

 Vermont residents interviewed by a local historian said that Joseph Smith, Sr. was also a member of the New Israelites and was one of its "leading rods-men".
 But although residents said that he lived in Poultney, Vermont, "at the time of the Wood movement here", there are no other records placing Smith closer than about 50 miles away.
 On the other hand, Smith's involvement with the New Israelites would be consistent with his links to Congregationalism and the report from James C. Brewster that in 1837 Smith, Sr. admitted that he entered the money digging business "more than thirty years" ago.